The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 #9 – Fastball to Josh Reddick

 Even on his best night, no pitcher is going to hit his spot every time.
 Kershaw certainly didn't with this whiff of Reddick.
 He started the Astros right fielder with a surgical low-and-outside-corner fastball at 93 mph for strike one.
-The next pitch was further outside, and off the plate... but Kershaw got a generous call for strike two.
+The next pitch was further outside, and off the plate ... but Kershaw got a generous call for strike two.
 Barnes set up outside on the third pitch, anticipating a third straight pellet to that part of the plate.
 But throwing from a lower arm angle, Kershaw missed worse than he had all night, with the pitch somehow clipping the inside corner instead.
 Everyone involved looked on confused, including Reddick, who grimaced as a 94-mph heater froze him for strike three.

 #10 – Fastball to Dallas Keuchel